 If you are growing cucumbers indoors, pruning can help to keep the plant manageable and within the confines of its container.

-By now, you have a much better idea of when your cucumber plant will produce fruit.
+Now you have a good idea of when your cucumber plant will produce fruit.
 You also know a bit more about how to take care of cucumber plants and how to avoid the problems that can affect your harvest.